 TAX RISK.
-Because the investment objective of the Tax-Advantaged Growth & Income Trust is to provide a high level of total after-tax return, including attractive tax-advantaged income, the attractiveness of investing in funds investing in municipal securities and common stocks that pay tax-qualified dividends in relation to other investment alternatives may be affected by changes in federal income tax laws and regulations, including changes in the qualified dividend income provisions.
+Because the investment objective of the Tax Free Income Trust is to provide income which is generally exempt from regular federal income tax, and the investment objective of the Tax-Advantaged Growth & Income Trust is to provide a high level of total after-tax return, including attractive tax-advantaged income, and the investment objective of the California Municipal Portfolio of Closed-End Funds Trust is to provide income which is generally exempt from regular federal and California personal income tax, the attractiveness of investing in funds investing in municipal securities and common stocks that pay tax-qualified dividends (as applicable) in relation to other investment alternatives may be affected by changes in federal and California income tax laws, as applicable, and regulations, including changes in the qualified dividend income provisions.
 The provisions of the Internal Revenue Code applicable to qualified dividend income and other matters may be changed at any time.
-Any proposed or actual changes in such rates or the exempt status of municipal securities, therefore, can significantly affect the demand for and supply, liquidity and marketability of municipal securities and the underlying funds' investments in municipal securities and the trust's investments in equity securities that pay qualified dividend income.
-This could in turn affect the value of units of the Tax-Advantaged Growth & Income Trust.
-There can be no assurance as to the portion of the trust's distributions that will be tax-exempt or tax-advantaged.
-Tax-exempt income may in any case be subject to state or local income taxes and/or the alternative minimum tax on individuals, and may have other tax consequences (e.g., it may affect the amount of your social security benefits that are taxed).
-For tax years beginning after December 31, 2022, tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations.
+Any proposed or actual changes in such rates or the exempt status of municipal securities, therefore, can significantly affect the demand for and supply, liquidity and marketability of municipal securities and the underlying funds' investments in municipal securities and/or your trust's investments in equity securities that pay qualified dividend income, if any.
+This could in turn affect the value of units of your trust.
+There can be no assurance as to the portion of your trust's distributions that will be tax-exempt or tax-advantaged.
+Tax-exempt income may in any case be subject to state or local income taxes and/or the alternative minimum tax, and may have other tax consequences (e.g., it may affect the amount of your social security benefits that are taxed).

 A trust that is treated as a regulated investment company for tax purposes may report any portion of a dividend (other than a capital gain dividend) as an "exempt-interest dividend", if at least half of the trust's assets consist of tax exempt state and local bonds.
 In the case of a "qualified fund of funds", the regulated investment company may pay exempt-interest dividends without regard to the requirement that at least 50% of the value of its total assets consist of tax-exempt state and local bonds.
 For this purpose, a qualified fund of funds means a regulated investment company where at least 50% of the value of the total assets (at the close of each quarter of the taxable year) is represented by interests in funds treated as "regulated investment companies" for tax purposes.
 Unitholders treat an exempt-interest dividend as an item of tax-exempt interest.
-The Tax-Advantaged Growth & Income Trust intends to qualify as a qualified fund of funds, as described above.
-If the trust is a qualified fund of funds, some or all of a dividend paid by the trust may be treated as an exempt-interest dividend.
-If the trust fails to maintain its status as a qualified fund of funds by not having at least 50% of the value of its total assets represented by interests in other regulated investment companies as of a quarter end, then it will be unable to report a portion of dividends as an exempt-interest dividend and it will be unable to achieve its objective.
+The Tax Free Income Trust, the Tax-Advantaged Growth & Income Trust and the California Municipal Portfolio of Closed-End Funds Trust all intend to qualify as a qualified fund of funds, as described above.
+If your trust is a qualified fund of funds, some or all of a dividend paid by your trust may be treated as an exempt-interest dividend.
+If your trust fails to maintain its status as a qualified fund of funds by not having at least 50% of the value of its total assets represented by interests in other regulated investment companies as of a quarter end, then it will be unable to report a portion of dividends as an exempt-interest dividend and it will be unable to achieve its objective.